s3-echen/Project-Repository/README.md

 pwd
 (Create new directory with gene family name, go to that directory, and make sure in that directory)

+echo "(((((((((G.gallus_HADH_hydroxyacylcoenzyme_A_dehydrogenase_mitochondrial:0.2566511529, ...
+...);" > ~/lab05-$MYGIT/HADHA.tree
+(Creates a newick-formatted species tree based on hardcorded branch lengths and topology, save it as a newly named file)

+nw_display ~/lab05-$MYGIT/HADHA.tree
+(Displays the newick-formatted species tree of specified gene family, in this case HADHA)

+nw_display -s ~/lab05-$MYGIT/HADHA.tree > ~/lab05-$MYGIT/HADHA.tree.svg
+(Generates graphic of the species tree and saves it into SVG format)

+convert ~/lab05-$MYGIT/HADHA.tree.svg ~/lab05-$MYGIT/HADHA.tree.pdf
+(Converts the SVG species tree to a PDF)

+Rscript --vanilla ~/lab05-$MYGIT/plotUnrooted.R ~/lab05-$MYGIT/HADHA.tree ~/lab05-$MYGIT/HADHA.unrooted.pdf 0.4 35
+(Using R script to plot the unrooted species tree based on the specified parameters and save it as a PDF file)

 sed 's/ /_/g'  ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas | seqkit grep -v -r -p "dupelabel" >  ~/lab05-$MYGIT/HADHA/HADHA.homologsf.al.fas
 (Remove sequences from the alignment that contains a duplicate tag or with the "dupelabel", replace the spaces with underscores in the alignment, save file as a copy)